 Overland Veterinary Clinic

 The Overland Veterinary Clinic is one of only a few clinics in Los Angeles open 7-days a week for standard diagnosis/treatments.
 Offering convenient opening hours, the Overland Veterinary Clinic offers all forms of veterinary services.
-Overland Veterinary Clinic has invested in the latest diagnostic treatments too, including radiography.
-The clinic likes to ensure that its pricing is as transparent as possible, with the most common treatments/diagnosis prices listed upfront on its website (prices can vary for surgery).
+Overland Veterinary Clinic has invested in the latest diagnostic treatments, too, including radiography.
+The clinic aims to keep pricing as transparent as possible, listing the most common treatment and diagnosis prices upfront on its website (prices for surgery may vary).

 Quality Animal Clinic

-Quality Animal Clinic has been offering services to LA residents for 10 years now, and boasts state-of-the-art equipment, ensuring fast diagnosis and treatment for animals.
-Quality Animal Clinic offers a full selection of treatments on their premises.
-Quality Animal Clinic, mostly, focuses on dogs and cats.
+Quality Animal Clinic has been serving LA residents for 10 years and boasts state-of-the-art equipment, ensuring fast diagnosis and treatment for animals.
+Quality Animal Clinic offers a full range of treatments on-site.
+Quality Animal Clinic mostly focuses on dogs and cats.
 They can, however, treat other animals if informed in advance.

 Here, we want to look at Los Angeles’ top vocational trade schools.
-These are the schools that have a wide variety of courses available and often rank highly among their students.
+These schools offer a wide variety of courses and often rank highly among their students.
 This is by no means a complete guide to every vocational trade school in the city, but it is a good starting point if you’re not quite sure where you want to study.

 Maxine Waters Employment Preparation Center

 This vocational trade school has been in Los Angeles since 1966.
-It, mostly, specializes in technical courses.
+It mostly specializes in technical courses.
 Those who attend the Maxine Waters Employment Preparation Center can study to become electricians, construction workers, welders, and security officers.
 Recent courses include healthcare and medical tech, child development, and the culinary arts.
-The trade school is popular among non-native English speakers, due to their English as a Second Language course.
+The trade school is popular among non-native English speakers due to its English-as-a-Second-Language course.

 Los Angeles Trade Technical College

-The Los Angeles Trade Technical College provides a wide variety of courses, with specialism in construction, culinary arts, and cosmetology.
+The Los Angeles Trade Technical College offers a wide range of courses, with specializations in construction, culinary arts, and cosmetology.
 They also provide a variety of courses in medical practice, including Registered Nursing.
-The technical college places a massive focus on internships, and regularly encourages their students to learn ‘on the job’.
-Those who may not have the skills required to take a full technical course can brush up on their qualifications in math and English before entering one of the main courses here.
+The technical college places a massive focus on internships, and regularly encourages its students to learn ‘on the job.
+If you do not yet have the skills required for a full technical course, you can strengthen your math and English before starting one of the main courses here.

 East Los Angeles Occupational Center

-One of the primary focuses of the East Los Angeles Occupational Center is to get adults into new jobs, and they often work with disabled people and veterans.
+One of the primary focuses of the East Los Angeles Occupational Center is helping adults find new jobs, and they often work with people with disabilities and veterans.
 There is a huge number of courses here, covering most trades.
 This includes healthcare, construction, media, cosmetology, and even fashion design.
 It is one of the smaller colleges on this list, so you may not be able to study toward a complete trade education, but it can be a good place to provide the foundations of learning.

 Angeles College